 |Minimum Balance to earn interest||APY|

-To give this offer some context, the current national average for a savings account sits at just 0.07% APY currently.
+To give this offer some context, the current national average for a savings account sits at just 0.06% APY, according to FDIC data.

 You’ll need a few basic things to get started with your account.
 Here is the information Barclays will require: